 If you’ve never tried the flavor combo of lemon and dill, this recipe is perfect for getting initiated into the fan club.
 And if you’re already in the know, these potatoes are every bit as good as you’d imagine.
 Bright, tangy, so delightful!

 These are my any-day potatoes.
-I use them as a side, as a snack, in a salad, as an appetizer, and even with my weekend eggs, they’ve never let me down!
+I use them as a side, as a snack, in a salad, as an appetizer, and even with my weekend egg.
+They’ve never let me down.

 And it’s one of those recipes that I get asked for all the time!

-My friends will tell you that when I’m into something, I’m all in, no half-assed love here.
-So if you look around on my blog, you'll find a bunch of recipes that have lemon and dill, and I am just getting started 🙂
+My friends will tell you that when I’m into something, I’m all in.
+No half-assed love here.
+So if you look around on my blog, you'll find a bunch of recipes that have lemon and dill, and I am not done yet 🙂

-- I like to cube my potatoes, but cut them however you want – wedges, small dice, fries, thick rounds.
-Make sure they’re about the same size so they cook evenly.
-You’ll need to tweak the cook time depending on the cut.
+- I like to cube my potatoes, but feel free to cut them however you want.
+Wedges, small dice, fries, thick rounds, whatever floats your boat.
+Just try to keep the pieces roughly the same size so they cook evenly.
+Cooking time will vary depending on the shape and size of the cut.

-- If you’re prepping ahead, you can cut them and keep them completely submerged in water in the fridge for up to 12 hours.
+- If you’re prepping ahead, you can cut the potatoes and keep them completely submerged in water in the fridge for up to 12 hours.

-- Please don’t overcrowd your air fryer or baking sheet, or they won’t cook evenly.
+- Don’t overcrowd your air fryer or baking sheet, or the potatoes won’t cook evenly.
+Work in batches if necessary.

 Lemon Dill Potatoes